 During this program, participants will learn about global and local economic trends and issues that are driving sustainability.
 Some of these events include the Brundtland Commission, Kyoto Protocol, Agenda 21, Triple Bottom Line, and Life Cycle Assessment.
 We also focus on implementing a corporate sustainability strategy and calculating greenhouse gases.

-Led by our ISSP-certified instructors, we’re excited to standardize not only sustainability as a profession but ISSP Certification as a respected sustainability certification.
+Led by our ISSP-certified instructors, we’re excited to standardize not only sustainability as a profession but the credibility of ISSP Certification in general.

 4 – Guidance from GBCI